najiaaleeya/2403-ITT440/10% Individual Assignment/25 NUR AKMAL FAHMI BIN NURI/README.md

 7. `close`

 ## Server Code
-Based on the diagram below, the server bind the socket to port 8888, listen for incoming connection and send a message back when connection is initiated
+Based on the diagram below, the server bind the socket to port 8888, listen for incoming connection and send a message back when connection is initiated :-
 ## Client Code
+Based on the diagram given, the client will create a socket and initiate a connection with the server and print out a response from the server :-
 ## Output
 ## Video